Get

 Only you can decide what the best decision is for your dog or cat.
 You know your animal better than anyone else, and you know what they would be most comfortable with.

 Don’t beat yourself up if you’re on a budget and you can only afford to board.
-You’ll be home before you know it, and your dog or cat will be back on its own turf.
+You’ll be home before you know it, and your dog or cat will be back on their own turf.
 Just make sure to do your research to find a credible place to feel confident leaving your lovable, furry pals.

 Featured Image Credit: Piqsels, W_NAMKET_Shutterstock